behemot-biz/bokashi/README.md

 5. From the source dropdown select main branch and press save.
 6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

+### Local Development

+#### How to Fork

+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [behemot-biz/bokashi](https://github.com/behemot-biz/bokashi).
+3. Click the Fork button in the top right corner.

+#### How to Clone

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [behemot-biz/bokashi](https://github.com/behemot-biz/bokashi).
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Technologies

 **Programs used:**